GanGroup/Gan/kai/presentation/script.md

 ### Generative Adversarial Network

-Generative Adversarial Network, or GAN, was introduced by Ian Goodfellow in 2014.
-Simply put, GANs involve two models that work together—the generator and the discriminator.
+Generative Adversarial Network, or GAN, was introduced by Goodfellow in 2014.
+GAN involves two models that work together—the generator and the discriminator.
 Think of the generator as an artist trying to create fake data that looks real, and the discriminator as a judge who tries to distinguish between real and fake data.
 Over time, the generator learns to produce data that’s harder and harder to distinguish from the real thing.
 This constant back-and-forth helps both models improve, pushing the generator to create highly realistic data.

 Now, let’s take a look at how GANs are structured.